danielsGitStuff/mel/serialize/README.md

 ### Deserialization
 Does the whole thing backwards.
 Note that every `SerializableEntity` must have a zero-parameter constructor.
-Otherwise the Deserializer cannot create a new instance of it and throws an Exception.
+Otherwise, the Deserializer cannot create a new instance of it and throws an Exception.
 The deserialization process is as follows:
 - look at the class (that implements `SerializableEntity`) that is stored in the `_type` JSON-Field.
 - create an instance of that class